dkriegner/xrayutilities/README.md

 * *lib/xrayutilities*:  directory with the sources for the Python package
 * *tests*:              directory with the unittest scripts
 * *setup.py*:           setuptools install script used for the package installation
-* *xrayutilities.pdf*:  pdf-file with documentation of the package

 Installation (pip)